quartzdesk/quartzdesk-executor/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`lib`: a directory containing libraries (JAR files) required by the Quartz job.
 Do not add the Quartz library into this directory because this library is already provided by QE!

+# Installation

+**QE is a Spring-based web application that can be deployed to any Java servlet container or application server**.
+At this time we only provide installation instructions for Apache Tomcat.
+For details, please refer to the [INSTALLATION.md](INSTALLATION.md) document.

 # Forking

 We encourage you to fork, extend, repackage and distribute QE and all derivative work as you want.
 We only kindly ask you to follow these guidelines: